Painting on Location

 It works great as a charcoal stick.
 The more pressure you add the darker the line.
 This was a two match drawing :)

 Also to make it easier for myself I painted the whole canvas with acrylic white before using the charcoal match stick.
-All this was done the night before.
+This was done the night before.

 Gray paint over charcoal.